Milsondepaz/Interview-Java-Basics-/README.md

 | A Java **abstract class** can have class members like private, protected, etc. | Members of a Java interface are public by default. |
 | **Example:** ```public abstract class Shape{ public abstract void draw(); }``` | **Example:** ```public interface Drawable{ void draw(); }``` |

+## 94- Can we define private and protected modifiers for the members in interfaces?
+No, they are implicitly public.

+## 95- When can an object reference be cast to an interface reference?
+An object reference can be cast to an interface reference when the object implements the referenced interface.

+## 96- How to make a read-only class in Java?
+A class can be made read-only by making all of the fields private.
+The read-only class will have only getter methods which return the private property of the class to the main method.
+We cannot modify this property because there is no setter method available in the class.
+Consider the following example.

+## 97- How to make a write-only class in Java?
+A class can be made write-only by making all of the fields private.
+The write-only class will have only setter methods which set the value passed from the main method to the private fields.
+We cannot read the properties of the class because there is no getter method in this class.

+## 98- What are the advantages of Encapsulation in Java?
+There are the following advantages of Encapsulation in Java?

+- By providing only the setter or getter method, you can make the class read-only or write-only.
+In other words, you can skip the getter or setter methods.
+- It provides you the control over the data.
+Suppose you want to set the value of id which should be greater than 100 only, you can write the logic inside the setter method.
+You can write the logic not to store the negative numbers in the setter methods.
+- It is a way to achieve data hiding in Java because other class will not be able to access the data through the private data members.
+- The encapsulate class is easy to test.
+So, it is better for unit testing.
+- The standard IDE's are providing the facility to generate the getters and setters.
+So, it is easy and fast to create an encapsulated class in Java.

+## 99- What is the package?
+A package is a group of similar type of classes, interfaces, and sub-packages.
+It provides access protection and removes naming collision.
+The packages in Java can be categorized into two forms, inbuilt package, and user-defined package.
+There are many built-in packages such as Java, lang, awt, javax, swing, net, io, util, sql, etc. Consider the following example to create a package in Java.

+## 100- What are the advantages of defining packages in Java?
+By defining packages, we can avoid the name conflicts between the same class names defined in different packages.
+Packages also enable the developer to organize the similar classes more effectively.
+For example, one can clearly understand that the classes present in java.io package are used to perform io related operations.

+## 101- How can we access some class in another class in Java?
+There are two ways to access a class in another class.

+- **By using the fully qualified name:** To access a class in a different package, either we must use the fully qualified name of that class, or we must import the package containing that class.
+- **By using the relative path,** We can use the path of the class that is related to the package that contains our class.
+It can be the same or subpackage.

+## 102- Can I import same package/class twice?
+Will the JVM load the package twice at runtime?
+One can import the same package or the same class multiple times.
+Neither compiler nor JVM complains about it.
+However, the JVM will internally load the class only once no matter how many times you import the same class.

+## 103- What is the static import?
+By static import, we can access the static members of a class directly, and there is no to qualify it with the class name.

+## 104- How many types of exception can occur in a Java program?
+There are mainly two types of exceptions: checked and unchecked.
+Here, an error is considered as the unchecked exception.
+According to Oracle, there are three types of exceptions:

+- **Checked Exception:** Checked exceptions are the one which are checked at compile-time.
+For example, SQLException, ClassNotFoundException, etc.

+- **Unchecked Exception:** Unchecked exceptions are the one which are handled at runtime because they can not be checked at compile-time.
+For example, ArithmaticException, NullPointerException, ArrayIndexOutOfBoundsException, etc.

+- **Error:** Error cause the program to exit since they are not recoverable.
+For Example, OutOfMemoryError, AssertionError, etc.